lalalilo/aws-spa/README.md

 - `--cacheBustedPrefix`: a folder where files are suffixed with a hash (cash busting).
 Their `cache-control` value is set to `max-age=31536000`.
 For a `create-react-app` app you can specify `static/`.
 - `--noPrompt`: Disable confirm message that prompts on non CI environments (env CI=true).
 - `--shouldBlockBucketPublicAccess`: This option will deploy the SPA with a bucket not being publicly accessible.
 Access to the bucket will be done through an Origin Access Control (OAC).
 Default value is false.
 - `--noDefaultRootobject`: Instead of using index.html as the root object, allows to resolve example.com/<branch> to example.com/<branch>/index.html using a cloudfront function.
+- `--redirect403ToRoot`: Redirect 403 errors to the root of the SPA.
+This is useful if you want to use client-side routing with an S3 static website without using a hash router.

 ## Migrate an existing SPA on aws-spa